Beveridge curve

 A Beveridge curve, or UV curve, is a graphical representation of the relationship between unemployment and the job vacancy rate.
-The curve is a downward sloping locus of unemployment and vacancy combinations that are consistent with the flow into unemployment equalling flow of unemployment.
+The curve is a downward sloping locus of unemployment and vacancy combinations that are consistent with the flow into unemployment equalling the flow out of unemployment.
 Typically, vacancies are on the vertical axis and unemployment on the horizontal.
 The position on the curve can indicate the current state of the economy in the business cycle.
 For example, recessionary periods are indicated by high unemployment and low vacancies, corresponding to a position on the lower side of the 45° line, and high vacancies and low unemployment indicate the expansionary periods on the upper side of the 45° line.

 The curve, named after William Beveridge, is hyperbolic-shaped and slopes downward, as a higher rate of unemployment normally occurs with a lower rate of vacancies.
 Movement outward over time results in a fixed level of vacancies associated with a higher level of unemployment, interpreted as decreasing efficiency in the labor market.